 What is the most important thing about choosing between outpatient and residential addiction treatment?
 The fact that you are beginning your recovery.
 Whichever route you choose, once that life-changing decision has been made, the other decisions regarding rehab treatment are secondary.
 Still, it is essential to find the best option for your specific situation.
 Rest assured, both outpatient and residential treatment offer excellent opportunities for lasting health and sobriety.
 Evidence-based therapies and life skills education combined with peer and professional support are available to you in both.

-If you are weighing outpatient vs. residential treatment options, reach out to Mile High Recovery to learn more.
+If you are weighing outpatient vs. residential treatment options, reach out to Mile High Recovery Center to learn more.
 We can answer any questions, such as, “What is residential treatment?”, “What is outpatient treatment?”, “Which option is best for my needs?” and “How do I start my recovery journey?”
 Our staff is here to help.
 Use our online form or simply call 303-268-2144.

 Residential vs. Outpatient Treatment